 We are an architectural practice that provides professional architectural services to our clients.
 We are based in Fitzroy North and our projects are located in and around Melbourne and regional Victoria.
 Our portfolio includes single residential, educational and commercial projects.

-In 2019 our work will be a collaborative effort between Antony DiMase, Niea Nadya as well as additional staff as the need arises.
+In 2019, our project work will be a collaborative effort between Antony DiMase, Niea Nadya, Tess Sokolowski as well as additional staff as the need arises.

 Niea has been with DiMase Architects for about 10 years.
 Niea’s strength has been her ability to communicate through drawings and utilises Computer Aided Design to maximum effect.
 All of our design work is modelled in Vectorworks and this becomes the basis for communicating our design intent throughout the design process.
 Niea has been integral to the development of the design and documentation packages that we have created at our studio.

 Tess joined the practice this year, she is currently undertaking a Master of Architecture degree at Monash University.
 She has a background in Fine Arts completing her degree at the Victorian College of the Arts.
 Tess plays an important behind the scenes role of business development and social media.

 Antony is a registered practising architect whose main role at DiMase Architects is to ensure the practice delivers projects that meets the needs of our clients.
 Antony is interested in Sustainability and Daylight Design as a way to supplement the content of the architecture projects of the practice.
 Antony is an avid reader, podcast listener, footy supporter and has been involved in the Our City Our Square campaign to prevent the demolition of the Yarra Building at Federation Square.